Andrew-S-Jing/cs61-exam-workspace/README.md

 Good luck on the exam!

 How to use the repo:
+First, make sure you can run wsl or docker in this folder!

 `make`
     Compiles your `main.cc` code into
         1. Machine code/executable code in the file `main`